2018 WHARTON PEOPLE ANALYTICS CONFERENCE

 This new interdisciplinary initiative focuses on research, thought leadership and education of the next generation of experts in this emerging field.

-Past speakers include Nobel Prize winner Daniel Kahneman, soccer’s World Player of the Year Abby Wambach, and Zappos CEO Tony Hsieh, along with leaders from Microsoft, Credit Suisse, Deloitte, and Google.
-The conference is co-organized by WPA’s competitively selected student team, and runs next on March 22 – 23, 2018 at the Hyatt at the Bellevue in Philadelphia.
+We hope you’ll join us in deepening the dialogue between industry and academia, all while developing new ideas and relationships.
+The conference is co-organized by WPA’s competitively selected student team, and will be held on March 22 – 23, 2018 at the Hyatt at the Bellevue in Philadelphia.

 Research is our core activity, done largely in partnership with organizations who share our commitment to advancing evidence-based management.